 7. How long does the festival usually last?

-This festival is a 2 full-day even with many different tournaments related to Golden Eagles and their hunters, horses, camels, and archery.
+This festival is a 2 full-day event with many different tournaments related to Golden Eagles and their hunters, horses, camels, and archery.

 8. Where is the Eagle Festival in Mongolia?

 - Ulgii town, west of Mongolia.
 1.45-3hour domestic local flight away from Ulaanbaatar city.
 You need to drive out from Ulgii town airport for 16 km to arrive at the exact spot of the festival.

 - Nomadic Games Eagle Festival- a 3hour drive from Ulgii town to Altai town.

 - Sagsai /Tolbo Lake Festival- a 1.5hour drive from Ulgii town.

 9. What happens at the Golden Eagle Festival?

 - Opening Ceremony with Parade